NehCh/ud036_StarterCode/README.md

 This a a website that allows the user to view movie trailers of some of the All Time Hits in Animated Movies.

 # Prerequisites
 In order to be able to view the website and run the code one needs to have Python installed on their machines.
-Use this link for guidelines on how to install Python on your machines.
+Use https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi for downloading Python on your machine.

 # Steps to view the code
 1. Clone a copy of the "media.py", "entertainment_centre.py" and "fresh_tomatoes.py" files on your system